grodansparadis/vscp-doc-spec/class2.level1.multimedia.md

 ----

 ## Type=60 (0x3C) - Multimedia Control
-    VSCP_TYPE_MULTIMEDIA_CONTROL
-Send multimedia information.
+    VSCP_TYPE_MULTIMEDIA_CONTROLSend multimedia information.
 This can be the title for the current active media.
 It can be sent as a response to a “Get Title” or similar event or by its own when a new title is playing or other multimedia information has changed.

 Response should be Type=61